Foxhall Waddling Duck

 The building has since been demolished; a modern house stands behind where the pub had been.

-(** A David Brown is listed as a farm bailiff in Kelly's Directory in 1892 and also a David Brown is listed as a nearby beer retailer in Kelly's Directory in 1900, whilst a William Brown is listed back in the 1844 White's Directory.
-A Walter T Cobbold (gent) is also recorded locally in 1844, whilst Captain Earnest George Prettyman MP was the principal landowner in the area in 1900 (living at Orwell park) so there may be some confusion over dates or names related to this interesting tale).
+** Note: William Brown is listed in the 1844 White's Directory.
+A Walter T Cobbold (gent) is also recorded locally in 1844, whilst Captain Earnest George Prettyman MP was the principal landowner in the area by 1900 (living at Orwell park) if there is any confusion over dates or names related to this interesting tale

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)